RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 Service Management

-# systemctl commands
+# systemctl essentials

 systemctl start service